Super crunchy, crispy Cajun Fried Catfish with Creole Mustard is a must try seafood recipe!

 You”ll want to fry them in small batches because if you put them all in at once the oil temp will drop down…

 resulting in them not being as crispity crunchity.

 Let them drain on a wire rack or paper towels, then serve with the creole mustard sauce for dipping.

 My kids love the catfish, but not so much the sauce.

 We had just frozen french fries with this Cajun Fried Catfish with Creole Mustard, because, well…fish and chips just go together.

 Plus, the fries were extra yummy dipped in the sauce as well.

-Some other fish dinners just as yummy as this cajun fried catfish that you might want to try…
+Some other fish dinner recipes just as yummy as this Cajun fried catfish that you might want to try…

 Creole Mustard Salmon and Potatoes (uses the same sauce)